What is Data as a Service (DaaS)?

 Data complexity: DaaS involves handling data from across your entire IT environment rather than just one department or problem.
 This type of project, therefore, requires a comprehensive roadmap that can be time consuming, especially when dealing with massive data sets.

-Senior executive involvement: Given the complex nature of DaaS and rolling out a data-driven culture, this journey often demands an enterprise-wide strategy that requires direction from senior executives.
+Senior executive involvement: Given the complex nature of Data as a Service and rolling out a data-driven culture, this journey often demands an enterprise-wide strategy that requires direction from senior executives.
 This can present challenges when it comes to delivering the process and ensuring everyone is on the same page.

 Security considerations: Keeping data secure is a key priority given the evolving, increasingly sophisticated nature of the cyberthreat landscape.
 This is especially challenging when dealing with vast volumes of data and moving that information into the cloud.
 This makes it even more important to implement appropriate data governance, privacy and security policies that can ensure quality control.
 It's also critical to use tools that encrypt data when it’s in transit to the cloud.
 No matter what, your DaaS strategy needs to include processes that can make sure all your data assets are locatable and well documented.

 Compliance challenges: Moving sensitive information into the cloud can create significant concerns around compliance.
-For example, you may need to ensure your DaaS program is only hosted on cloud servers located in specific countries to ensure regulatory compliance.
+For example, you may need to ensure your Data as a Service program is only hosted on cloud servers located in specific countries to ensure regulatory compliance.

 Maximize the value of your data with DaaS

-While every approach comes with both positives and negatives, at the end of the day, DaaS enables your organization to get the most out of your data by outsourcing the process of analyzing, managing and processing information to third-party providers.
+While every approach comes with both positives and negatives, at the end of the day, Data as a Service enables your organization to get the most out of your data by outsourcing the process of analyzing, managing and processing information to third-party providers.

 For many organizations, this makes it a very valuable tool.